Difference Between Anthropology and History

 Historians use historical evidence, oral narratives, biological markers, and tangible things like artwork and artefacts to transform history into context.

-History commonly applies to the analytical field that employs narration to explain, explore, challenge, and interpret a series of historical events, as well as the patterns of cause and effect that are connected to them.
+History commonly applies to the analytical field that employs narration to explain, explore, challenge, and interpret a series of historical events and the patterns of cause and effect that are connected to them.

 Historians use myths to interpret and reflect on the past.
 They also argue over which narrative best describes an incident and the importance of various causes and consequences.

-Historians often question the essence of history and its utility by addressing the discipline’s analysis as a goal in and of itself and a means of offering a “perspective” on current issues.
+Historians question the essence of history and its utility by addressing the discipline’s analysis as a goal in and of itself and as a means of offering a “perspective” on current issues.

 Historians write in the sense of their own time, taking into account the prevailing views of how to understand the history at the time, and occasionally writing to offer lessons about their own culture.